 - Overseas Institutional Visit Award, ESRC, 2007

-I welcome applications from potential doctoral students in the related areas of globalisation, international management and transnational governance.
+Mehdi welcomes applications from potential doctoral students in the related areas of globalisation, international management and transnational governance.
 He is particularly, but not exclusively, interested in the following topics:

 - Identity management in global and internationalising organisations

 - Globalization in the professional services sector

 - Globalisation in business schools and universities more broadly

 - The ethics of international business